EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    :name: first map preview

    Pop-up window for adjusting the first mapping image

+DeepLASI shows the loaded image on the *Mapping* tab under the part *Channel1*.
+As you can see on :numref:`map image loaded`, the bright spots are detected with a white circle around them.
+You can change the detection threshold using the bar right under the image.
+By taking more spots into account, the mapping process would be performed more efficiently.

 .. figure:: ./../../figures/examples/PA3_map_image_loaded.png
    :width: 500
    :alt: map image loaded
    :align: center
    :name: map image loaded

+   The mapping image from the first channel loaded on the *Mapping* tab

 .. figure:: ./../../figures/examples/PA4_map_image_loading1.png
    :width: 500